 Finally, the top package, Norton 360 with LifeLock Select, gives those in the US a full range of identity protection features as well as all the above.

 Kaspersky Anti-Virus is the entry-level package from this well-respected security vendor.
 It provides coverage for up to five Windows PCs, focusing on the fundamental security essentials, so while it hasn’t got the longest list of features – particularly compared to some of the other products highlighted here – what Kaspersky does, it does very well.

 And that includes smart self-protection routines, fast and highly configurable virus scans, not to mention great overall virus protection (we were impressed with its ability to deal with fresh and undiscovered threats).
-According to our Kaspersky review, its anti-malware capabilities are up there with the best of them.
+Its anti-malware capabilities are up there with the best of them.